personal growth and travel blog on my canvas homepage banner image

 My Best Travel Books of All Time

-Though this piece began as the books I loved in 2023, as the number of books about traveling overpowered other categories, I decided to dedicate an entire blog post to the best travel books to read.
+Honestly, this piece on the best travel books of all time began as a list of the books I loved in 2023.
+As the number of books about traveling surpassed other categories, I decided to dedicate an entire blog post to the best travelogues.

-Here you will find all kinds of books on traveling: including some on traveling within one’s room and another one on setting up a home in a foreign country.
-Some books are as old as 1794 while others are from a couple of years ago.
-The list has solo walking adventures, solo mountaineering on horsebacks in the old-day Persia and current-day Iran, one is of a lone woman biker, one of a tramp, and there are even artists sharing their traveling experiences (or vice-versa).
-I have also kept two fiction travel books.
-They were so good, they belong here.
-Irrespective of their variety, all these books on travel have the same intention: to share one’s experience of exploring this wonderful magical world.
+Here you will find all kinds of books about travel and adventure, including some on traveling within one’s room and another one on setting up a home in a foreign country.
+Some travel essays are as old as 1794 while others are from a couple of years ago.
+The list has solo walking adventures, solo mountaineering on horseback in the old-day Persia and current-day Iran, one travelogue is of a lone woman biker, another one of a tramp, and you will find even artists sharing their traveling experiences.
+I have also kept two of my best travel novels.
+They were so good that they belong here.
+Irrespective of the variety, all these books on travel have the same intention: to share the experience of exploring this wonderful, magical world and inspire us to open our senses to it.

-I’m still to add many more books to this list, but until then, enjoy.
+I’m still to add many more books, but until then, enjoy.
+This is a complete collection of the best travel literature I have ever read.
+Enjoy.

 READ MORE